Skip to main content Skip to navigation

 AML solutions for casinos

 Casino AML compliance teams are seeing a perfect storm as the cost-of-living crisis fuels financial crime while firms’ profits – and therefore capital available to invest – is under pressure.
-To balance these pressures and mitigate the risk of money laundering, casinos should ensure their customer screening solution is set up in accordance with geographic regulatory differences and is able to update in real-time.
+To balance these pressures and mitigate the risk of money laundering, casinos should ensure their customer screening software is set up in accordance with geographic regulatory differences and is able to update in real-time.

 Each facility’s transaction monitoring solution must also be able to handle large transactions, especially those that are cash-based.
 Therefore, a solution with easily adjustable thresholds and a high level of configurability should be prioritized.
 Casinos must also be prepared to report any suspicious activity to the relevant authorities.